Elkantor/til/posts/2019/create_module_in_c.md

 ###

-In C, it can become tricky, as your project grows, to keep having an organize architecture of the code.
+In C, it can become tricky, as your project grows, to keep having an organized architecture of the code.
 In fact, the modern way of writing modules, bringing by languages like JS with NodeJS (even if we like it or not), is one way of splitting your code.
 How to do that in C, where, for example, you have no namespace?